LumKitty/VNyan-Loops/README.md

 ### Callback
-text 1 - The decimal from the specified array number 1 - Number of times we have looped
+text 1 - The decimal from the specified array number 2 - Number of times we have looped  (-1 if done) number 3 - Session ID
-number 2 - 0 if looping, 1 once done
-number 3 - Session ID

 This is roughly equivalent to the following in (Visual) Basic